 This is the story’s climax when the hero achieves their goal-the final Holy Grail he’s been after.
 It’s the moment that all the previous moments have led up to, and he has become successful.
 He has won and has defeated whatever he had set to defeat (whether a villain or something else)

 Once the adventure is complete, the hero-now a changed man-returns to the ordinary world, wielding his reward.

 Refusal of Return

 The journey to the ultimate boon was exhausting, and we usually find our hero at this point depleted, on the one hand, but filled with passion on the other.
-The hero will now experience doubts about his or her desire to return to the ordinary world.
+The hero will now experience doubts about their desire to return to the ordinary world.
 The fear of returning to the ordinary and becoming an ordinary person once more is real.
 Combined with the exhaustion of the journey so far, the hero might have second thoughts about going back.

 The magic flight